 When students are clear on the learning goals and criteria for success, they can assess their own work and take ownership of the process.
 Checklists and rubrics can be really helpful, especially if they are co-created and students have a clear grasp of what is expected of them.
 Creating time and building the routine for this practice is critical to understand where students are and determine next steps.

 Although self assessment is important, we may not always see the big picture and can benefit from other perspectives.
-Peer feedback provides opportunity to get new ideas and illuminate blind spots.
+Peer feedback provides opportunities to get new ideas and illuminate blind spots.
 Some simple structures can help students (and adults) provide kind, specific, and helpful feedback such as Wows and Wonders or critical friends protocols where students identify a question for feedback and their peers ask clarifying questions and provide feedback.
 This process is helpful for the students getting and giving the feedback.
 As everyone becomes clearer about the learning targets and discusses the work in relation to it, everyone learns to improve.

 If we go back to the initial scenario and make time for learner-centered feedback practices, it might look something like this: